goldfinch/social-media/README.md

 ## Elemental Block

-If you use [silverstripe-elemental](https://github.com/silverstripe/silverstripe-elemental), this module comes with *Social Media* block that handles social feed for you
+If you use [silverstripe-elemental](https://github.com/silverstripe/silverstripe-elemental), this module comes with *Social Media* block that handles social feeds for you

 ## Templates and modifications